echoedinvoker/python/day18/165-turtle-n-docs/memo.md

 ## **Go back to Turtle documents for detail**

-> After we get the answer we want on the web, if we want to know more about how to use function/method, we have to go back to documents.
+> After we get the answer we want on the web, if we want to know more about how to use function/method, we have to go back to documents for the details.

 ![Alt check docs for detail](pic/10.jpg)